vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.14 `SynthModel`

 `SynthModel` contains the durable neutral values. `SampleCollectionBuilder` and `InstrumentSetBuilder` are temporary authoring helpers around those values; they do not add a draft model or a combined synth lifecycle.
-Exceptional collection-specific values may be prepared transiently for export, but never enter the asset store.
+Exceptional collection-specific values may be prepared transiently for export, but never enter `SessionState`.

 `SynthModel` is the neutral instrument/sample layer.
 It represents instruments, regions, samples, envelopes, loops, tuning, physical modulation, and decoded PCM.
 Export preparation lowers standard modulation to raw generator/modulator records; the model retains custom records only as an escape hatch. `resolveInstrumentAddress` provides the one export-address policy shared by MIDI, SF2, and DLS.